Lonero-Team/hashbolt/docs/about.md

 ![HashBolt_UML](https://raw.githubusercontent.com/Lonero-Team/hashbolt/master/src/assets/images/HashBolt_UML.png)

 As noted, since you are locking LNR, you are rewarded incrementally on the basis of how you're contributing to network decongestion.
+We are implementing ways to track network load as well as load vs. expected load.
 Through this, HashBolt aims to be a stably growing system for network scalability.